Child Care is So Important For All the Basic Functions of Family Life

-Jessi Fryman of Hyde Park is a hard-working mom to two toddlers.
-When she and her husband looked for child care for their children, they realized that the expense would be a substantial portion of their monthly income.
-In order to make ends meet, they were living with another family in a single-wide trailer.
-Jessi says, “We were living in one room as a four member family, so that was difficult.”
+I’m a hard-working mom to two toddlers.
+When my husband and I looked for child care for our children, we realized that the expense would be a substantial portion of our monthly income.
+To make ends meet, we lived with another family in a single-wide trailer.
+Our four-member family was living in one room.

-Despite the fact that Jessi and her husband both worked full-time, they simply didn’t make enough money to afford rent for their own place on top of child care expenses.
-When they realized that Jessi’s paycheck could no longer cover the $400 per week they paid for child care, she made the difficult decision to quit work and stay home with her kids.
+My husband and I both worked full-time and yet we simply didn’t make enough money to afford rent for our own place on top of child care expenses.
+When we realized my paycheck could no longer cover the $400 per week we paid for child care, I decided to quit work and stay home with our kids.

-Then, with help from the Lamoille Family Center, Jessi learned about Vermont’s Child Care Financial Assistance Program (CCFAP), and decided to sign up.
-The tuition assistance covered four days of child care per week, which was enough to allow Jessi to go back to work.
-She began a new job at Stowe Mountain Lodge, and with her ability to work full-time hours once again, the family was able to save up enough money to rent an apartment of their own.
+Then, with help from the Lamoille Family Center, I learned about Vermont’s Child Care Financial Assistance Program and decided to sign up.
+The tuition assistance covered four days of child care per week, which was enough to allow me to go back to work.
+I started a new job at Stowe Mountain Lodge, and with working full-time hours once again, our family was able to save up enough money to rent an apartment of our own.

 CCFAP was precisely the help that my family needed.
 And I think it’s very important to continue and increase CCFAP, because there are other families in the same situation.
 Child care is so important for all the basic functions of family life, like getting an apartment and paying bills and going to work.
 We should absolutely try to help families do those things.